jinhaozheng04/jinhaozheng04.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in University of Science and Technology of China, Major in Atmoic and Molecular Physics.
+2021-presesnt

-Work experience
+Research experience
 ======
 * Spring 2024: Academic Pages Collaborator
   * Github University